phil-rice/thoughtsonsearch/ARCHITECTURAL.DECISION.LOG.md

 This is fairly straightforward.
 We have a name for the filter and the state of the filter.
 The name needs to be unique

-## Combining these in the main index.tsx
+## Combining these in the main index.ts

 ```typescript jsx
 export type SearchAppFilters = TimeFilters & KeywordsFilter // &